Next Lesson - Malignant Breast Disease

 Initial management of mastitis is to try to return the flow of milk in the ducts by massaging the breast to “wash away” the infection.
 This can often be done by the woman at home, through expressing all the milk held in the infected breast.
 This can be done through feeding the child (there is little risk of passing the infection on), using warm compresses and using a breast pump.
 If this does not relieve the infection, antibiotics such as flucloxacillin may be considered.

 Mastitis can occur without breastfeeding, relating to skin irritation of the breast, such as through eczema.
-In these women, antibiotics should be prescribed immediately, commonly a long course of co-amoxiclav.
+In these women, antibiotics are usually indicated promptly, with the choice guided by likely organisms and local policy.

 If the infection is left untreated, it can lead to a breast abscess and sepsis, and so it is important to check the observations of every patient presenting with mastitis.
 This is particularly important in older patients as stasis of milk is far less likely to be the cause, and there is an increased risk of an underlying pathology.